Skip to content

 Tutorials

-Puff screen printing creates a raised 3D texture on garments by using a special puff additive in the ink.
-This guide covers how puff print works, how to make screen print transfers, color puff options, and comparisons to DTF and vinyl.
+Puff screen printing creates a raised 3D texture on garments using a puff additive in the ink.
+This guide covers how puff prints work, puff heat transfers you can press at home, color puff options, puff DTF film availability, raised puff vs flat print comparisons, and when to use screen print transfers over DTF.

 Darrin DeTorresDTF Database Founder